-Net cash used in operating activities of \$59.0 million for the first three months of fiscal 2013 was primarily attributable to a \$116.5 million outflow from net investments in working capital, partially offset by income from continuing operations, as adjusted for depreciation and amortization.
-The working capital outflow was primarily driven by an \$83.4 million decrease in accrued and other liabilities and a \$41.7 million increase in inventory, partially offset by a \$12.1 million increase in income taxes payable which was recorded in parent company investment.
+Net cash used in operating activities of \$7.8 million for the first six months of fiscal 2013 was primarily attributable to a \$136.3 million outflow from net investments in working capital, partially offset by income from continuing operations, as adjusted for non-cash items.
+The working capital outflow was primarily driven by a \$74.4 million increase in accounts receivable, a \$41.8 million decrease in accrued and other liabilities and a \$23.1 million increase in inventory, partially offset by a \$27.3 million increase in income taxes payable, which was recorded in parent company investment.
+The increase in accounts receivable was attributable to sales growth primarily from the launch of Methylphenidate HCl.
 The decrease in accrued and other liabilities resulted largely from a \$37.5 million voluntary contribution to our pension plans and the annual payout of cash bonuses for performance in the prior fiscal year.

-Net cash provided by operating activities of \$19.6 million for the first three months of fiscal 2012 was primarily attributable to income from continuing operations, as adjusted for depreciation and amortization, partially offset by a \$51.4 million outflow from net investments in working capital.
-The working capital outflow was primarily driven by a \$57.4 million decrease in accrued and other liabilities, including the payment of annual cash bonuses for performance in fiscal 2011 that were paid in fiscal 2012 and payments of various tax obligations other than income taxes, partially offset by a \$20.5 million increase in income taxes payable which was recorded in parent company investment.
+Net cash provided by operating activities of \$107.3 million for the first six months of fiscal 2012 was primarily attributable to income from continuing operations, as adjusted for non-cash items, partially offset by a \$41.7 million outflow from net investments in working capital.
+The working capital outflow was primarily driven by a \$49.2 million decrease in accrued and other liabilities and a \$32.8 million increase in inventory, partially offset by a \$39.1 million increase in income taxes payable, which was recorded in parent company investment.
+The decrease in accrued and other liabilities resulted largely from decreases in pension and environmental liabilities, as well as the payment of annual cash bonuses for performance in fiscal 2011 that were paid in fiscal 2012.